archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
+- Added fzf preview options in mpmrc.
+- Added clipboard tools options in mpmrc.
 - Fixed bug in _LoadLocal when trying to access video files if use_fzf="no".
 - Added empty directories listing in _SelectLocalDir.
-- Added warning before clearing all temporary playlists.
-- Fixed messages when trying to play/download/save/remove a 'tmp' playlist while mpv owns the current one.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.